 Awarded Best Film Composer by Film Academy of the Philippines for “Rosario”, Albert had received honors and commissions from San Francisco Foundation, Silicon Valley Foundation, and Meet the Composer.
 Nominated for Asian New Talent Award at the 12th Shanghai International Film Festival, Albert’s style of composition for “Remembering” was described as “compelling and deeply artful” [LA Times, Segal].

-He currently serves as the Creative Director for The Pangea Project, a U.S. non-profit artist collective with the mission to facilitate cross-cultural understanding through music.
-Supported by the Nevada Arts Foundation, he has performed and conducted workshops in the U.S., Europe, and China.
+He also serves as the Creative Director for The Pangea Project, a U.S. non-profit artist collective with the mission to facilitate cross-cultural understanding through through new music compositions and performances around the world. .
 In 2015, the Federation of Returned Overseas Chinese entrusted The Pangea Project as the Official Envoy of Cultural Exchange between China and the U.S. In 2016, Hollywood Music in Media Awards nominated Pangea’s original composition album “Timeless” for Best World Album.